-We don’t measure happiness by what we have but by what we do.
-The meaning in life lies within our personal potential.
-You can help your children reach their own by how you treat them.
+We don’t measure happiness by what we have but by what we DO.
+Our meaning of life lies within our personal potential.
+You can help your children grow up and become self-fulfilled if you satisfy their needs adequately.

 What makes you happy?

 To love and be loved.
 To know you are not perfect and be fine with it.
 To love what you do.
 To be creative and fulfilled.
 To have a purpose.
 To like being alone and not feeling lonely.
 To love what life has to offer.

 Your children can get there by reaching self-actualization – achieving their full potential.

 In simple words, self-actualization is the fulfillment of all your needs.
 Since Freud supplied psychology with the “sick half”, humanistic psychologist Abraham Maslow wanted to fill it with the “healthy half” (MASLOW, A.H.
 Toward a psychology of being, 1968).
 So, he created a hierarchy of human needs.

 To reach your full potential, you must satisfy your basic needs first: physiological (breathing, food, water, sleep, etc.), then feeling safe, loving and being loved, feeling good about yourself, to finally get to your self-fulfillment.

 You won’t feel like finding new friends if you are hungry or cold.
 Each lower need is the foundation for the higher one to develop:

 In other words, self-actualization is a drive to develop your abilities and make the most of your talents.
 You find life meaningful because you are able to fulfill your highest needs.